The 20th Annual Grasslands Trail Run will be held on Saturday, March 17, 2018.

 Packet pick up and same day registration will be open until 8:30 a.m.
 However, we recommend that all participants arrive early to allow time to pick up your packet, race chip, and get ready for your race.

-All participants will receive a race bib, tri-blend race shirt*, and everyone’s favorite—a BBQ lunch served by a local BBQ restaurant.
+All participants will receive a race bib, tri-blend race shirt*, and everyone’s favorite—a catered post-race meal.

-Top male and female finishers and the top Master’s finishers (age 40+) in all three distances will earn prizes.
+50-mile finishers will earn a buckle and Marathon and Half Marathon finishers will earn a medal.
+The top 3 male and female finishers, and the top Master’s finisher (40+), in all three distances will earn prizes.

 The Grasslands Trail Run is held in the Lyndon B. Johnson National Grasslands, more than 20,000 acres managed by the U.S. Forest Service and situated north of Fort Worth.
 The trails loop among rolling hills and through a mixture of pine and oak grove forests, open fields, and livestock.